Transplanting Grass Roots

 That is when a miracle happened.

-Smith heard that The Shoe Hutch was closing their doors.
-Wolcott wanted her to call them to make sure what she had heard was correct.
-It was.
 So Wolcott called the building owner to see if they could lease the space.
 The building owner gave him an enthusiastic yes!
 But it would take a few months to get the place ready.
 The new building owner offered to pay for the renovation.

 The new landlord started by taking out all the old carpet and tile of The Shoe Hutch.
 They found asbestos under the flooring.
 The owner of the new building paid to have it removed and restored